About the Birth Control Ring

 What Is the Birth Control Ring?

-The hormones in the ring also thicken the cervical mucus (the mucus produced by cells in the cervix).
-This makes it difficult for sperm to enter the uterus and reach any eggs that may have been released.
+The hormones in the ring also thicken the cervical mucus (made by cells in the cervix).
+This makes it hard for sperm to enter the uterus and reach any eggs that may have been released.
 The hormones in the ring can also sometimes affect the lining of the uterus so that an egg will have a hard time attaching to the wall of the uterus.

 Because the hormones in the ring don't take effect immediately, another form of birth control (such as a condom) should be used for 7 days when a girl first starts using the ring.
-After 7 days, the ring should work alone to prevent pregnancy.
+After 7 days, the ring can be used alone to prevent pregnancy.
 But continuing to use condoms will protect against sexually transmitted diseases (STDs).

 The exact position of the ring in the vagina is not critical as long as it feels comfortable.
 If it doesn't feel comfortable, it can be pushed further back or removed and reinserted.
-Most women do not feel the ring once it is in place.
-It can be left in place during swimming, bathing, and exercise.
-It can also remain in place during intercourse.
+Most women do not feel the ring after it is in place.

 The ring is held in place by the vaginal muscles, so it's unlikely that it will fall out.
 If it does, it can be rinsed under cool water (not hot) and reinserted within 3 hours.
 If more than 3 hours pass without the ring in the vagina, there's a risk of pregnancy and an additional form of birth control should be used until the ring has been in place for 7 days.